Header Image 1

 Key Milestones in Our History

-Brooke City Technology College opened in 1991, inspired by Hugh de Capell Brooke’s vision and determination to bring better educational opportunities to Corby.
-Eighteen months later, with the support of the Weston family, it became Brooke Weston City Technology College.
-In the years that followed, the school continued to evolve and was later designated as Brooke Weston Academy.
-It quickly established itself as a centre of excellence, regularly ranking among the highest performers in GCSE league tables and educating thousands of students who have gone on to lead fulfilling and successful lives.
+Brooke City Technology College opened in Corby, driven by Hugh de Capell Brooke’s vision to provide high-quality, innovative state education.
+Eighteen months later, with the support of the Weston family, it became Brooke Weston City Technology College and is now known as Brooke Weston Academy.
+The school quickly established a strong reputation for excellence, achieving high academic outcomes and transforming the life chances of thousands of students.

 Careers & Opportunities